-, Tahai is a 2011 graduate of Manhattanville College.
-Since graduating she has worked as a Program Coordinator and Office Manager at BCAGlobal and CV Skinlabs.
+Tahai Addae, Development Associate, is a 2011 graduate of Manhattanville College.
+She worked as a Program Coordinator and Office Manager at BCAGlobal and CV Skinlabs.
 There she gained fundraising, marketing, event planning experience as well as numerous technical skills.
-At the Alliance Tahai will work under Development Director, Julia Hitz, focusing on our membership program, individual giving and corporate donations.
+At the Alliance Tahai focuses on our membership program, individual giving and event management.

 Penny Brown, Conservation Crew Leader, supports the Conservation Manager in supervising crew members, trainees, and volunteers.
 She joined the Conservation Crew in 2003 and has since worked her way up into ever increasing levels of work responsibility.
 In addition to overseeing and participating in the work of the Bronx River Conservation Crew, she conducts and records data for fish and plant monitoring projects, teaches water quality monitoring methods, instructs trainees and promotes a productive learning environment, and is skilled in the use and maintenance of crew equipment.